 Human Dimensions: Sociology, Anthropology, Ethics and Law, Resource Management and Leadership, Economics and Policy

-The Environmental Studies program offers various minor options through the College of Arts and Sciences (A&S) & the College of Agricultural Sciences and Natural Resources (CASNR).
+The Environmental Studies program offers various minor options through the College of Arts and Sciences (CAS) and the College of Agricultural Sciences and Natural Resources (CASNR).
 The purpose of these minors is to allow you to create an emphasis that serves the needs of your future education and career prospects.
-Click here to explore the full extent of our minor options and their respective completion requirements.
+Explore the full extent of our minor options and their respective completion requirements.

 Students interested in obtaining a minor in environmental studies need to visit with the Environmental Studies academic advisor to establish a course of study plan that consists of work relevant to their interests and goals.
 The minor requires 18 credit hours, 6 of those hours at the 300 level or above.